“Buried Myself Alive”

 Jules grabbed on with his right hand to keep from being thrown, doing his best to keep his left hand in range of its eye.

 The automaton caught her with a vicious parry that sent her skidding across the dais.

 “Hurry, Jules!”
 Elisha rushed in to distract the construct.

-But as Jules went in for his second attempt, the golem’s fist closed on the back of his shirt.
+But as Jules went in for his second attempt, the machina’s fist closed on the back of his shirt.

-The possessed construct ripped Jules loose from his perch and hurled him full-force.
+The rogue construct ripped Jules loose from his perch and hurled him, full-force.